iluvgirlswithglasses/mail-client/doc/fin/smtp.md

 --------------???????--
 ```

-The `<<<headers>>>` section does not only tell what time was the mail sent, or what user agent was used by the sender; It also tells who are to receive the mail, and in what way, be it TO, CC, or BCC.
-For example, our SMTP module composed this mail to the mail server:
+The `<<<headers>>>` section serves not only to indicate the timestamp and language of the email; but also specifies the recipients and their respective roles—be it TO, CC, or BCC.
+For instance, our SMTP module composed this mail to the mail server:

 ```py
 Content-Type: multipart/mixed; boundary="------------1701588462"